ninjasource/embedded-bacnet/README.md

 The library requires no standard library or memory allocator so expect to use iterators and loops to when decoding your network packets.

+## Getting started

+Most of the examples use the `simple` module (see `Bacnet` struct) to perform basic async request-response bacnet queries which should be the most common use case.
+It is up to you to supply async read and write capabilities by wrapping your favorite network library.
+Alternatively, you can use this library as a codec in order to have more fine grained control of the communication.

 ## How it works

 Bacnet is a protocol that can work on top of many transport protocols.
 This implementation only works with Bacnet IP which uses UDP packets.
 Like many protocols this one has layers.